-Click on the name of your device and open the configuration dialog by clicking on the on the bottom-right side of the panel.
+Click on the name of your device and open the configuration dialog by clicking on the higher icon or the bottom-right side of the panel.

 You will see a list of DMX USB devices currently connected to your computer.
 Each one has a drop down menu where you can force the device type.